gabehollombe-aws/step-functions-workshop/website/source_content/source_index.md

 ➡️ Step 1.
 In the left sidebar of the Step Functions web console, click ‘State machines’

 ➡️ Step 2.
-Select the step function we defined manually earlier, click ‘Delete’, and click ‘Delete state machine’ to confirm the deletion.
+Select the state machne that we manually defined earlier, click ‘Delete’, and click ‘Delete state machine’ to confirm the deletion.

 ➡️ Step 3.
 Now, let’s re-define our state machine inside our `serverless.yaml` file.
 Replace `serverless.yml` with ___CLIPBOARD_BUTTON c9b0e65eca70946d4da2fceaca4b26bfc6641a76:serverless.yml|